ZYHowell/Warspite/README.md

 # Mx-Compiler
 This is my solution for MS208 homework in ACM class, a compiler of Mx* language which is alike simplified C++ and Java.
+This document contains two parts: details of the project and my bad experience of java&IDEA.
 The front end of the compiler uses ANTLR4.

 *java is a language that, at every place, shows how lazy its designer is and how much its user has to consider.*

+*How dare IDEA warn me for passing null to a parameter without noNull annotation!*

 ### Front End Design & HIR